Dorra Zarrouk: Early life

 Dorra was born in Tunis, her father was Ibrahim Zarrouk and her maternal grandfather, Ali Zouaoui, was an economist and politician.

 Dorra had a Bachelor of Law at the Faculty of Law and Political Science of Tunis in 2001, then she had a Master of Advanced Studies in Political Science from the Saint Joseph University in Lebanon in 2003.

 Career

 Despite her academic background, Dorra started performing in 1997, then acting on the Tunisian theater, El Teatro, with Taoufik Jebali in 2000.
 In 2002, Dorra's first act was at a Franco-Tunisian film, Khorma.

 In 2003, she took part in the Colosseum: Rome's Arena of Death.
 Her first TV series outside Tunisia was in 2004, when she acted in Fares Bani Marwan in Syria.
 In the same year, she starred in Nadia et Sarra with Hiam Abbass.
 In 2005, she acted in Le Voyage de Louisa.

 In 2007, she started her career in Egypt, where she featured at Alawela fel Gharam and Heya Fawda with Menna Shalabi.

-Later on, she acted in various films such as Al Mosafer, Tisbah Ala Khair and Sheikh Jackson.
+Later on, she acted in various films such as Al Mosafer, Papa, Tisbah Ala Khair and Sheikh Jackson.

+In 2008, she starred in the Tunisian series Maktoub, directed by Sami Fehri and written by Tahar Fazaa, alongside Dhafer El Abidine and Mohamed Ali Ben Jemaa.

+She was a member of the jury at the Alexandria Mediterranean Film Festival from September 10 to 16, 2014.